 5. A content inventory is NOT equal to a content audit

-An inventory implies just listing down all your existing content pieces with a few basic metrics thrown in (title, description, word count).
+An inventory implies listing down all your existing content pieces with a few basic metrics (title, description, word count).
 An audit is a comprehensive process requiring careful deliberation and systematic implementation, leveraging tools, instincts, and know-how.
 As such, taking an inventory is often the first step for a content audit.

 - It’s important to align your SEO goals with the different stages of a content marketing funnel.